 How do you help your clients prepare for the future?
 A few years ago the Military Health System was evolving to a regional care model, but they didn’t really know what this joint model would look like.
 I went to leaders here and said, “I’d like to host regional roundtables.
 Executives coming together to talk about how healthcare might be delivered in a particular region.”
 So we did it—in Norfolk, Puget Sound, and San Diego.
 We invited executives from all leading commercial health care systems, plus nonprofits and government representatives to one-day working sessions to discuss how the entire healthcare sector in that region could work together.
 It’s an example of how we help our clients think about the future—how our internal resources and vast professional network come together to think through problems.

 What are some of the most pressing needs you see affecting health care?
 How to make better decisions with the data you have, and second, how do you continue to attract people to clinical care?
 I’ve met so many people that say they wouldn’t go into clinical care again if they were to start over today.
 We’ve got to change that.

 What’s an untapped opportunity in health care?
 I see a more consumer, on-demand concept for healthcare in the future—for everyday maintenance and well-being, and for common illnesses.
 We want to move toward a model where I can walk in and walk out and have what I need.
 Plus, the information is shared within my personal medical network, so everyone involved in my care knows all the care that I’m getting.

 What keeps you awake at night?
 I actually sleep well because I’m exhausted.
 If anything, it’s that there’s never enough time to do everything I want to do.
 I am working on getting more sleep!

 What’s the best piece of advice you’ve ever received?
 Focus on the Zen in life.
-Life should be balanced—I am working on this!
+Life should be balanced—family, friends and work – I am working on this.